Review of Pine Forest Golf Club - Bastrop

 Pine Forest Golf Club was "created by God and designed by Billy Martindale" and opened in 1979.
 Some of what we think makes this a fantastic course includes:

-The front nine was our favorite with the most interesting holes but the back nine is also fun with some great holes and 3 par 5s and 3 par 3s.
-The dramatic elevation changes, lots of uphill and downhill shots, and dog legs force you to think about most shots and excellent club selection as well as some shot making skills are needed to score well.
+The front nine was our favorite with the most interesting holes but the back nine is also fun with some great holes and 3 par 5s,3 par 5s, and 3 par 3s.
+The dramatic elevation changes, lots of uphill and downhill shots, and dog legs force you to think about most shots and excellent club selection as well as some shot-making skills are needed to score well.

-Each of the holes has a name which does a good job of describing what you can expect, for example:
+When we first played Pine Forest each of the holes had a name which does a good job of describing what you can expect, for example:

 All of the above is the good news and make Pine Forest Golf Club a unique and fun layout and a must play.
 The bad news is that the conditions are not the best.
-Granted, we played in late January when the course was dormant and the previous summer had limited rain and all of Texas was suffering from a severe drought.
-The fairways were dry and had lots of bare dirt spots, the front nine greens had some damage, and the rough also had bare spots.
-The back nine was in better shape.
+We played in late April and right after the course had been aeriated making for a bumpy ride and sometimes a tough lie.
+The back nine was in a little bit better shape.

-The greens at Pine Forest Golf Club can be challenging - most are much smaller than average, most are ovals, some are raised, a few are guarded by steep drop offs or bunkers, and most have some slope and undulation.
-They run true but a little slow and bumpy.
+The greens at Pine Forest Golf Club can be challenging - most are much smaller than average, most are ovals, some are raised, a few are guarded by steep drop-offs or bunkers, and most have some challenging slope and undulation.
+When we played they were in fair shape but little slow and bumpy.

 Most of the fairways are a tad tight and if you really spray it you'll be lost in the pine forest, in a back yard, or riding down the Colorado River toward the Gulf of Mexico.
 Some of the fairways have some surprising slope toward trouble.

 There aren't a lot of bunkers and they seemed fairly easy to avoid.
-The bunkers were in pretty good condition with some sand that was a little thin and gritty.
+The bunkers were in fair condition with some sand that was a little thin and gritty.
 The lips on most of the bunkers are small and manageable.

 Bottom Line - a really fun course with excellent variety, lots of stuff to keep you on your game, scenic vistas, dramatic elevation changes, great rates, and some very fun holes.